If you've watched the news recently, it seems that the possibility of a recession has captured everyone’s attention.

 The data reflects a shift to self-preservation and less on shopping for pleasure or taking on risks comes as no surprise.
 By eliminating costs for leisure or entertainment, people can ensure their families are taken care of before taking their dollar to do things like start a business, take a stroll to the movies, or invest in an unpredictable market.

 The good news?
-This doesn't necessarily mean there will be a complete pause in retail, entertainment, or other non-essential services.
-More than 10% still plan to invest in digital or online entertainment, around 7% would still invest in restaurants and bar outings – as well as education and academics, and over 16% would invest in clothing and apparel, So, unlike the pandemic, we probably won't see entire economies close up completely for months at a time.
+This doesn't necessarily mean a complete pause in retail, entertainment, or other non-essential services.
+Almost 10% still plan to invest in digital or online entertainment, around 9% would still invest in restaurants and bar outings – as well as education and academics, and over 16% would invest in clothing and apparel, So, unlike the pandemic, we probably won't see entire economies close up completely for months at a time.

 How an Upcoming Recession Could Differ from 2008

-There are a few key differences between this recession and that of 2008, mainly in the factors that caused it and its projected duration.
+There are key differences between this recession and 2008, mainly in the factors that caused it and its projected duration.

 According to Morgan Stanley, the possible recession would be largely pandemic-induced and credit-driven.